-In Koia v Attorney-General in respect of the Chief Executive of the Ministry of Justice [AC8A/04; 14/09/2004; Judge Shaw] Mr Koia challenged an Authority decision that he had not been constructively dismissed and therefore did not have a personal grievance against his employer, the Ministry of Justice.
-Mr Koia claimed that he had resigned as a result of workplace stress he suffered in his role as Caseflow Manager for the Family Court in Rotorua and Taupo.
+Koia v Attorney-General in respect of the Chief Executive of the Ministry of Justice [AC8A/04; 14/09/2004; Judge Shaw] In an appeal of an Authority decision, Mr Koia maintained that he had resigned as a result of workplace stress he suffered in his role for the Ministry of Justice, as Caseflow Manager for the Family Court in Rotorua and Taupo.
 He produced medical evidence that he was suffering from workplace stress and that there was no doubt that he would have suffered serious harm had he remained in the situation.

-The Court held that the Ministry had a duty not to expose Mr Koia to unnecessary risk of psychological harm reasonably avoided.
+The Court held that the Ministry had a duty not to expose Mr Koia to unnecessary risk of psychological harm that could be reasonably avoided.
 Factors considered were the nature of the job being performed and the workplace conditions.
-The Court held that the nature of Mr Koia's job was inherently and continuously onerous and there were significant inherent stressors in the workplace which had a demoralising effect on him.
-However the Court held that the department had not breached its duty to maintain a safe workplace as they had taken reasonable steps to reduce the risk of harm.
+The Court found the nature of Mr Koia's job was inherently and continuously onerous, and there were significant inherent stressors in the workplace, which had a demoralising effect on him.
+However, the department had not breached its duty to maintain a safe workplace, as they had taken reasonable steps to reduce the risk of harm.
 Changes were introduced with long lead in times and training programmes and there were regular meetings where managers could discuss their problems.
-Mr Koia also had the support of the Rotorua Court manager to relieve him of direct responsibility and temporary relief when necessary.
-Mr Koia did not take advantage of the regular visits of the workplace support people and did not take up the manager's suggestion that he should go to a stress management course therefore he lost valuable opportunities to learn to manage the stress he was undoubtedly feeling.
-The stress he felt was a significant contributor to his decision to resign but it was not caused by the employer's breach of duty to provide a safe workplace.
+Mr Koia also had the support of the Rotorua Court manager to temporarily relieve him of direct responsibility.

+Mr Koia did not take advantage of the regular visits of workplace support, nor the manager's suggestion to go to a stress management course.
+Therefore, he lost valuable opportunities to learn to manage his stress.
+The stress he felt was a significant contributor to his decision to resign was not caused by the employer's breach of duty to provide a safe workplace.